ignaciotwogears/ignaciomontenegro/index.md

 Secondary: E.E.T E.G.Oliver.

-University: Data Scient degree (in progress)
+University: Bachelor of Data Science in UBA (in progress).

 ---

 ### Work Experience:

 #### MSA Group:
-Periodo: From 01/11/2020 to today
+From 01/11/2020 to today

-position: FullStack Developer Sr.
+Position: FullStack Developer Sr.

 - Responsibilities: Design and development of critical mission software, related to the electoral process and governmental systems.
 Coordination of development cells, estimation of times and resources to reach the company goals.